slaglj/minesweeper-solver/README.md

 $ python3 playgame.py
 $ python3 showalgorithm.py
 ```
+Add a -h to see options.
 There are options to change the display style and difficulty (size of the game) for both commands, but most importantly showalgorithm.py can display different algorithms

 ```bash
 $ python3 showalgorithm.py -m {human,exhaustive,hybrid}